-This project involved renovating a disused retail unit to create a vibrant and welcoming space for after school homework support in an inner city area in Pepper Street in London’s Isle of Dogs.
+This project involved renovating a disused building to create a vibrant space for after school support in Pepper Street, an inner city area in London’s Isle of Dogs.

-A group of volunteers with social marketing backgrounds renovated the space to provide a nurturing environment for school children to have somewhere to finish homework or seek help.
-With so much generous help from the community we were able to turn the space round in just over a week!
+A group of volunteers with social marketing backgrounds renovated the space to provide a nurturing environment for school children to have somewhere to finish or seek help with their homework.

-The idea took off very quickly with a fantastic team of volunteer teachers and mentors who were able to identify specific learning needs.
-For example, many students sought help with mathematics which led to the development and provision of masterclasses in topics such as geometry and algebra.
+The idea took off very quickly with volunteer teachers and mentors able to identify specific learning needs.
+For example, many students sought help with mathematics which led to the development and provision of masterclasses in areas such as geometry and algebra.

-The charity takes its name from the Pepper Street location for this pilot community initiative.
+The charity takes its name from this pilot community initiative in Pepper Street.